We

 The Western Black Rhino was the rarest of the black rhino subspecies.

-that was native to North America.
-It got its name due to the migratory
+of pigeon that was native to North America.
+It got its name due

 The Great Auk was a flightless bird that much resembled the modern-day